ctavolazzi/NovaSystem/README.md

 ### 1) NovaSystem stores its work as markdown files

-No more obtuse and difficult filetypes.
+No more obtuse or difficult filetypes.
 NovaSystem uses markdown formatting to ensure end-to-end utility and parsabiility.

 ### 2) NovaSystem's work is natively machine and human-readable